The Superman Monster

 The Superman Monster is a DC Comics Elseworlds comic book, published in 1999.
-The story combined the elements of the Superman mythos with Mary Shelley's novel Frankenstein where that version of Superman is similar to the Frankenstein Monster.
+The story combines elements of the Superman mythos with Mary Shelley's novel Frankenstein, with its version of Superman being similar to Frankenstein's monster.
 Written by Dan Abnett and Andy Lanning, with art by Anthony Williams and Tom Palmer, The Superman Monster is the sequel to the DC Comics Elseworlds comic book Batman: Two Faces.